Charles Woodson: 2009 season: Defensive Player of the Year

 Woodson was named the NFC Defensive Player of the Month for September.
 On November 15, 2009, Woodson recorded nine tackles (two for loss), a sack, two forced fumbles and an interception in a 17–7 victory over the Dallas Cowboys.
 Woodson is the first player in NFL history to have a sack, two forced fumbles, and an interception in a game.
 He was named NFC Defensive Player of the Week for his performance.

 On November 26, 2009, Woodson had an impressive Thanksgiving game at Ford Field against the Detroit Lions.
 He recorded seven tackles, one sack, one forced fumble and recovery (same play), four passes defended and two interceptions, one of which he returned for a touchdown.
 He covered star receiver Calvin Johnson and limited him to two catches for 10 yards.
 Although one of these was a touchdown, Green Bay won the game 34–12.
 Woodson was named NFC Defensive Player of the Week for this performance and was named NFC Defensive Player of the Month for the month of November.

 In January 2010, Woodson was named the NFC Defensive Player of the Month for December 2009.
 He is the only defensive player to ever receive this award three times in the same season, and joins Barry Sanders and Mike Vanderjagt as the only NFL players to receive a Player of the Month award three times in a single season.
-For his effort during the 2009 season Woodson was selected as the AP Defensive Player of the Year.
+For his effort during the 2009 season Woodson was selected as the AP Defensive Player of the Year and was named The Sporting News Defensive Player of the Year.
 Overall, he finished the season with 74 total tackles, nine interceptions, three pick-sixes, 18 passes defensed, four forced fumbles, one fumble recovery, and two sacks.

 Woodson had more interceptions in his first four years with the Packers (28) than he did in his previous eight with the Raiders (17).
 He also has more touchdowns (8 vs 2) and sacks (6 vs 5.5) with the Packers than he did during his time in Oakland.
 He holds the Packers' franchise record for most defensive touchdowns (eight total, seven interception returns and one fumble return).
 Woodson won the 2009 NFL Defensive Player of the Year Award.
 He earned his sixth Pro Bowl and second First Team All-Pro nomination.
 He was named to the Pro Football Hall of Fame All-Decade Team for the 2000s.